 First, it should be noted that this advice may not apply to all species.
 Some root less readily than others.
 You should consider trying this method only on a small portion of any size-able crop before risking your entire investment on a new method.

-Also, for this to work you must NOT tug on the shoot to test it, ever!
-Even after a couple of weeks a dying plant has been known to do the “Phoenix” and rise from the ashes once again.
-My first attempt rooted in about a week and a half un-covered and outdoors in moderate fall weather (the plant in the very first picture of this article).
+One big tip to mention is that you must not tug on the shoot to test it, ever!
+The roots will be very delicate until it’s obvious that it has taken off anyway.
+Just have faith for a few weeks, trust me.
+This was my number one mistake in the past.
+Even after a couple of weeks a dying plant has been known to rise from the ashes, like the legendary Phoenix, once again.
+My first attempt without using rooting gel started to bounce back and green up a little in about a week and a half uncovered and outdoors in moderate fall weather (the plant in the very first picture of this article).

 How Come I've Never Heard Of This Before?